ecosensors/Paperless-Raspberry-Pi5/README.md

     driver: local
     driver_opts:
       type: "nfs"
-      o: "addr=192.168.1.114,rw" # Change with your IP address
+      o: "addr=192.168.1.114,rw" # Change the local IP address of your NAS (provided by your home router)
-      device: ":/volume1/paperless" # Change with the path to your share
+      device: ":/volume1/paperless" # Change with the path to your share you created above
 ```

 when it's done, you have to run the command